tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/070_gas_fee_payment/071_query_logs/README.md

 	.await?;
 ````

-then, convert  the rows to human readable format
+then convert  the rows to human readable format:

 ````
 	let mut rows: Vec<JsonStatement> = Vec::new();